 Have we mentioned it’s very specific? 😉

 Because of this, SO many details (referred to formally as ‘inclusion criteria’) have to, ahem, *match* up between the participants and the study requirements.
 Things as simple as age or gender, or whether or not you drink soda pop.

 It’s pretty common for a person to meet this inclusion criteria but have a health issue or other limitation that might jumble up the study findings — things like taking a certain medication, or not being able to make all of the study appointments.
 This is called exclusion criteria and would mean that person isn’t a perfect match.

-Starting in spring 2020 there will be TONS of studies on the Matchmaking Portal — with newbies added regularly — that need your help.
+There are TONS of studies being added on TNN Match — with newbies added regularly — that need your help.

-So keep an eye on your inbox for matches, and you can always adjust your settings to get more matches.
+So keep an eye on your inbox for matches, and you can always adjust your settings, like location preferences, to get more matches.

 Remember, healthy volunteers are just as important and needed as people with medical conditions.

 *picks up a megaphone* HEALTH RESEARCH IS FOR EVERYONE!